Raise your hand if you’ve heard of Overijssel before. Anyone?

 The town is built around its oldest structure, the Reformed Church, which dates back to the 13th century.
 There are three old school windmills, for those of you who came to the Netherlands to validate your stereotypes, and a tin figure museum, for those of you who like quirky and slightly creepy museums.

-Ommen also hosts an annual festival called the Bissingh, made up of markets, live music, and other festivities.
-The festival goes on every July and has existed in some form or another for hundreds of years.
+Ommen also hosts an annual summer festival called the Ommer Bissingh, comprising several weeks of markets, live music, and other festivities.
+The festival begins every July and has existed in some form or another for hundreds of years.

 Sometimes referred to as “the Venice of the Netherlands,” Giethoorn is a nearly-roadless village famous for its canal system and old-fashioned thatched-roof houses.
 This a very popular spot for Dutch and foreign visitors alike, so visit on a cloudy weekday if you can (not hard to come by in the Netherlands).